 Scott's research and teaching focus on understanding how urban human and environmental systems respond to changes in technology, policy, land use, and society.
 He teaches courses on environmental policy, megacities and dynamic systems modeling.
 Scott uses coupled Earth and human systems models at urban and regional scales to provide actionable forecasts, evaluate sustainable development strategies and inform policies that address the interconnected nature of energy, economic, and environmental issues.
 He works with local, state, and national agencies to implement integrated environmental forecasting systems and embed them in policies and planning.

-I am a staff regional scientist in the department of economics and a lecturer in community and regional planning at Iowa State University.
-My research focus is in small area economic analysis, community economics education, and the regional consequence of economic and social change.
-I conduct many industrial assessments annually, which include industrial and fiscal impact studies associated with firm growth or decline, and I directly consult with or provide technical assistance to state and local government agencies and to other public associations.
-As an instructor, I teach planning analysis and techniques courses at Iowa State University, and an introduction to economic impact assessment at the University of Iowa.
+I am a regional scientist in the department of economics and an adjunct assistant professor in community and regional planning at Iowa State University.
+My research focus is in regional economic analysis, community economics education, and the consequence of economic and social change.
+I conduct many regional economic assessments annually, which include industrial and fiscal impact studies associated with firm growth or decline, and I directly consult with or provide technical assistance to state and local government agencies and to other public associations.
+As an instructor, I teach a values and decision making course at Iowa State University, and economic impact analysis at the University of Iowa.